MicrosoftDocs/azure-devops-yaml-schema/task-reference/grunt-v0.md

 **`arguments`** - **Arguments**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Additional arguments passed to grunt.  --gruntfile is not needed since already added via gruntFile input above.
+Additional arguments passed to grunt.
+See [Using the CLI](http://gruntjs.com/using-the-cli).

+*Note:* `--gruntfile` is not needed because it was already added via gruntFile input above.
 <!-- :::editable-content-end::: -->
 <br>